**** commodore 64 basic v2 ****

 As Seen In

-When we were Studiomates, I contributed a small design as part of Tattly’s first year collection.
-My Air Quotes design sold at the Whitney Museum as part of a typography exhibit in 2013.
+In 2011, he contributed a small design as part of Tattly’s first year collection.
+The ‘Air Quotes’ design sold at the Whitney Museum as part of a typography exhibit in 2013.
 If you'd like, you can still see or grab a set here.

-I've also been interviewed at Workspiration.
+He has also been interviewed at Workspiration.